 The cooperating organizations/agencies have policies and procedures to which student interns must comply.
-If the student interns continually violate any policies or procedures, the cooperating organizations/agencies have the right to terminate the student's mini-internship/practicum at any time with the subsequent loss of 3 hours of academic credit.
-The Otterbein University Sport Management program has certain expectations of its students enrolled in its mini-internship/practicum program.
-If these expectations are not fulfilled, the student's mini-internship/practicum with the cooperating organization/agency may also be terminated with subsequent loss of the 3 hours of academic credit.
+If the student interns continually violate any policies or procedures, the cooperating organizations/agencies have the right to terminate the student's internship at any time with the subsequent loss of 6 (up to 16) hours of academic credit.
+The Otterbein University Sport Management program has certain expectations of its students enrolled in its internship program.
+If these expectations are not fulfilled, the student's internship with the cooperating organization/agency may also be terminated with subsequent loss of the 6 (or up to 16) hours of academic credit.

-Every effort is made by both the University Faculty Supervisor and the Organization/Agency (Site) Supervisor to support the mini-internship/practicum learning process, but on occasion, it may be necessary to either a) terminate a student intern; or b) remove an intern from an Organization/Agency for reassignment elsewhere.
+Every effort is made by both the University Faculty Supervisor and the Organization/Agency (Site) Supervisor to support the internship learning process, but on occasion, it may be necessary to either a) terminate a student intern; or b) remove an intern from an Organization/Agency for reassignment elsewhere.
 Because of differing Organization/Agency guidelines and stipulations with in the University, each case must be considered separately.